christine-gk416/horror-house-reviews/README.md

 + Superusers: can create and edit featured reviews from a tab on their user profile.

 ***
-<a  name="wireframes"></a>

 ### Wireframes

 All Wireframes for site pages are in [this pdf file](static/docs/horror-house-wireframes.pdf).

 As a note, I used the same wireframes to create all the add/edit forms.
-There are only minor design differences in three forms.In this case, I've used the same wireframe for all four forms.
+There are only minor design differences in three forms, so the same general design is used on the site.

 <br>

 ***

-<a  name="database-structure"></a>
 ### Database structure
 <br>